Skip to contents

 #> 3 S3 A 1

-Both the expression matrix and sample info are perfectly in sync.
-It’s like they’re dancing to the same tune!
+Both the expression matrix and sample info are synchronized.

 merge(exp1, exp2)

-What it does is quite complex, but you can rely on merge() to handle it for you.
-If you want to keep the batch information, you can use mutate_obs() to add an ID column before merging.
+The merge() function combines two experiments.
+If you need to preserve batch information, use mutate_obs() to add an ID column before merging.

 What if you have more than one experiment to merge?
 Put them in a list and use purrr::reduce() to merge them: